TehFlux/iftools/ifobject/README.md

 ### What is it?

-The Ionflux Object Base System (ifobject) is a small library which provides a framework for developing object oriented software in C++.
+The Ionflux Object Base System (IFObject) is a small library which provides a framework for developing object oriented software in C++.
 It is intended to be the foundation of a modular re-implementation of the Ionflux Tools Class Library.
 New classes based on the framework can be created easily using templates and configuration files.

 See [specification](misc/spec.md) for an overview of features which will be provided by the Ionflux Tools Object Base System.